anas40/HardFork/README.md

 # Screenshots

 # Home Page:
-   1. Allow Owner, Seller and Consumer to register and login through portis.
+   1. Allow Owner, Seller and Consumer to register and login via portis.
    2. Allow Users to Verify the product whether it is genuine or fake.

 ![name-of-you-image](https://github.com/gauharayub/HardFork/blob/main/Demo%20Screenshots/WhatsApp%20Image%202021-02-07%20at%2010.14.48%20AM.jpeg)